 Similarly, education is the backbone of economic opportunity for individuals, while also being critical for America’s competitiveness in the market internationally.
-And yet, over the past decade public education has become even more unaffordable, with over half of public universities requiring families to contribute at least $10,000 a year (despite, as noted above, that this may be more than half of their family’s earnings).
-And in global studies conducted by the OECD, the US has fallen in the lower half of performance on math, science and reading.
+And yet, over the past decade, public education has become even more unaffordable, with over half of public universities requiring families to contribute at least $10,000 a year (despite, as noted above, that this may be more than half of their family’s earnings).
+And in global studies conducted by the OECD, the US has fallen in the lower half of performance in math, science, and reading.
 Results so bad, that despite being part of an administration that typically presents America’s strength, Education Secretary Betsy DeVos said the following in response: “The bottom line is there has not been a single study that shows American education is improving enough… Worse yet, scores for our most vulnerable students continue to decline.
-We are being outpaced not only by our global competitors like China and Russia, but also by countries like Estonia, Finland and Canada.”
+We are being outpaced not only by our global competitors like China and Russia but also by countries like Estonia, Finland, and Canada.”

 This next administration needs to address America’s social mobility gap, which is largely driven by both education inequity across all social groups and persistent structural racism in labor markets: one Pew study found that “Black and Hispanic women with a college degree earn only about 70% the hourly wages of similarly educated white men.”

 3. Housing costs need to stay in line with wages, and more families need access to ownership.